stefanpejcinoski/Music-classification-by-genre-using-machine-learning/README.md

 your PATH.
 The project itself comes with ffmpeg and the code calls it from a local directory in the project folder.
-Therefore the app supports all the filetypes that ffmpeg supports which means it supports all popular audio file formats(mp3, flac, aac..).
+Therefore the app supports all the filetypes that ffmpeg supports which means it supports all popular audio file formats(mp3, flac, aac..etc).

 #### Training the model further